Jonathan Turley: Career

 Turley holds the Shapiro Chair for Public Interest Law at The George Washington University Law School, where he teaches torts, criminal procedure, and constitutional law.
 He is the youngest person to receive an academic chair in the school's history.
 He runs the Project for Older Prisoners (POP), the Environmental Law Clinic, and the Environmental Legislation Project.

 Prior to joining George Washington University, he was on the faculty of Tulane University Law School.

 His articles on legal and policy issues have appeared in national publications; he has had articles published in The New York Times, The Washington Post, USA Today, the Los Angeles Times, and the Wall Street Journal.
 He frequently appears in the national media as a commentator on a multitude of subjects ranging from the 2000 U.S. presidential election controversy to the Terri Schiavo case in 2005.
 He often is a guest on Sunday talk shows, with more than two-dozen appearances on Meet the Press, ABC This Week, Face the Nation, and Fox News Sunday.
 He served as a contributor on Countdown with Keith Olbermann from 2003 until 2011 on MSNBC, and later on Current TV in 2011 and early 2012.

 Since the 1990s, he has been a legal analyst for NBC News, CBS News, the BBC and Fox News, covering stories that ranged from the Clinton impeachment to presidential elections.
 He is on the board of contributors of USA Today and is a columnist with The Hill.
 He is currently a legal analyst with Fox News.
-Due to his decades of work as a columnist and network analyst, the Washington Post has described Turley as "the Dean" of legal analysts.
+Due to his decades of work as a columnist and network analyst, media reporter Paul Farhi, writing in the Washington Post, has described Turley as "the Dean" of legal analysts.